 The Board considered the investment performance results for the Fund over various time periods ended December 31, 2019.
 The Board also considered more current results for various time periods ended March 31, 2020.
 The Board considered these results in comparison to the investment performance of funds in a universe that was determined by Broadridge Inc. ("Broadridge") to be similar to the Fund (the "Universe"), and in comparison to the Fund's benchmark index and to other comparative data.
 Broadridge is an independent provider of investment company data.
 The Board received a description of the methodology used by Broadridge to select the mutual funds in the performance Universe.
-The Board noted that the investment performance of the Fund (Administrator Class) was lower than the average investment performance of the Universe for the one- and three-year periods ended December 31, 2019.
-The Board also noted that the investment performance of the Fund (Administrator Class) was higher than or in range of the average investment performance of the Universe for all periods ended March 31, 2020.
-The Board also noted that the investment performance of the Fund was lower than its benchmark index, the Russell 1000® Index, for all periods ended December 31, 2019.
-The Board also noted that the investment performance of the Fund was lower than its benchmark index, the Russell 1000® Index, all periods ended March 31, 2020.
+The Board noted that the investment performance of the Fund (Class A) was higher than the average investment performance of the Universe for the one-, three-, five- and ten-year periods ended December 31, 2019.
+The Board also noted that the investment performance of the Fund (Administrator Class) was higher than the average investment performance of the Universe for all periods ended March 31, 2020.
+The Board also noted that the investment performance of the Fund was higher than or in range of its benchmark index, the Russell 1000® Value Index, for all periods ended December 31, 2019.
+The Board also noted that the investment performance of the Fund was higher than its benchmark index, the Russell 1000® Value Index, for all periods ended March 31, 2020.